luc-ta/luc-ta.github.io/_posts/2026-01-20-commutative-quandles.md

 The prototypical example of a quandle is the _conjugation quandle_ of a group \\(G\\), defined to be the pair \\(\mathrm{Conj}(G):=(G,\ast)\\) with \\[g\ast h:=hgh^{-1}.\\] Another important class of quandles are _core quandles_ of groups \\(G\\), defined to be \\(\mathrm{Core}(G):=(G,\ast)\\) with \\[g\ast h:=hg^{-1}h.\\] On the other hand, _Alexander quandles_ are important examples of medial quandles.
 Given an automorphism \\(\varphi\\) of an abelian group \\(A\\), the Alexander quandle \\(\mathrm{Alex}(A,\varphi)=(A,\ast)\\) is defined by \\[x\ast y:=\varphi(x)+(\mathrm{id}-\varphi)(y).\\]

+### 1.2.
+Organization of this blogpost

+In Section 2, we record some lemmas and discuss a family of commutative medial quandles that we call _averaging quandles._ Averaging quandles turn out to model _all_ commutative medial quandles, as we show later on in Section 4.

+In Section 3, we solve Question 7.1 of \[BE26\].
+In particular, we discuss an obstruction to a general structure theorem for commutative quandles, and we completely characterize both commutative and noncommutative quandles whose dual quandles are commutative.

+In Section 4, we provide new proofs characterizing all medial Latin quandles as certain Alexander quandles and, in particular, all commutative medial quandles as averaging quandles.

+In Section 5, we strengthen the results of Section 4 by showing that "taking the Alexander quandle" (resp. the averaging quandle) defines an equivalence of categories from affine modules over \\(\Lambda=\mathbb{Z}[s^{\pm 1}, (1-s)^{-1}]\\) (resp. \\(k=\mathbb{Z}[1/2]\\)) to Latin (resp. commutative) medial quandles.

+In Section 6, we completely describe free objects in the categories studied in Section 5.
+As an application, we deduce structure theorems for finitely generated commutative medial quandles and finite cancellative midpoint algebras.
+This solves Question 7.3 and resolves a conjectural structure theorem in Question 7.1 of \[BE26\].

 ## 2. Preliminaries

 In this section, we record some auxiliary results and consider a class of commutative medial quandles called _averaging quandles_ \\(M_{\mathrm{avg}}\\).
 (Later in this blogpost, we will show that _all_ commutative medial quandles are isomorphic to some averaging quandle.)